 Allow to cool a little, before slicing and serving.

-**Salt is added at the step because if it comes into direct contact with yeast, it retards its activity and slows the dough's rising.
+**Salt is added at this step because if it comes into direct contact with yeast, it may retard its activity and slows the rising of the dough.

 HOW TO STORE & REHEAT FOCACCIA